MihajloPi/ESP32-ThingSpeak-Weather-Station/README.md

 # ESP32-ThingSpeak-Weather-Station
-A Simple ESP32 ThingSpeak Weather Station
-Developed and for use in Arduino IDE.
+A simple ESP32 ThingSpeak weather station developed and for use in Arduino IDE.